Winner or Winer: Which Spelling Is Correct ? (2026 guide)

 Winner or Winer – Quick Answer

-Winner = the correct spelling for a person or team that wins
+Winner spelling = the correct spelling for a person or team that wins

 Example: She is the winner of the competition.